What do I need to know about applying for Medicare?

 If you enroll in Medicare Advantage, you get all the coverage Original Medicare offers combined with added coverage.
 This often includes vision, hearing, dental and prescription drug coverage.

 Original Medicare is provided by the federal government.
-You can automatically enroll if you start getting Social Security payments between the age of 62 and four months before turning 65.
+You can automatically enroll in Medicare Parts A and B if you start getting Social Security payments between the age of 62 and four months before turning 65.
 If you are not automatically enrolled, you can apply for Medicare online through the Social Security Administration (SSA).

 Here’s how: